Craig and Gemma Olde’s first child, Indiana, was born just as restrictions to stop the spread of COVID-19 were first implemented in Australia.

-They reflect on the arrival of their daughter and talk about what the first weeks of her life were like for them as new parents during this challenging time.
+They reflect on the arrival of their daughter and talk about what the first weeks of her life were like for them as new parents during such a challenging time.

 From normal to surreal

-“The coronavirus was declared a pandemic the same week Indiana was born.
+“The global pandemic was declared the same week Indiana was born.
 So, while the whole world went through this upside-down change, we went through our own little upside-down change,” says Craig.

 For Gemma, who was rushed into hospital for an emergency caesarean, the hospital actually provided something of a refuge from the outside world.

 “We were so caught up in our own world, it felt like a safe bubble there, particularly in the maternity ward.
 But by the time we left the hospital, distancing measures had come into place so we felt like we were straight into lockdown, which was really, really weird,” she says.